drainlin/wave_demo/README.md

 # wave_demo

-A Flutter wave_demo likes Playstaion XMB style.
+A Flutter demo in the style of Playstion XBM

 ## Screenshot